JackLamb99/jdm-culture/README.md

     </details>

-    The *About* page content opens with a clear *What is JDM* section that introduces the concept in simple terms.
+    The *About* page begins with a clear *What is JDM?* section that introduces the concept in simple terms.
 It's followed by a breakdown of key aspects like tuning, street culture, racing, and styling.
 This gives users an easy, accessible overview without needing any prior knowledge.

 2. "As a site user, I want to explore content about the history of JDM culture and the people who helped shape it, so I can gain a greater appreciation for how it became what it is today."